Meet Lina and her mum Jess, taking on 100K together

-Jess reflects on the impact Vision Australia has had on her family.
-“Vision Australia has been our beacon of light in a very unfamiliar journey.
-Even before I could get my head around NDIS, VA provided so many services, support and resources using donation funds so we could get Lina as much help as she needed as soon as possible.”
+"Vision Australia has been our beacon of light in a very unfamiliar journey," Jess shares.
+"They provided services, support, and resources using donation funds so we could get Lina the help she needed as soon as possible."

-“Give it a crack!
-You’ve got nothing to lose and your participation in 100K Your Way can make such a difference to kids like Lina and families like ours.”
-Jess says.
+Jess encourages others to get involved.
+"Give it a crack!
+You’ve got nothing to lose, and your participation in 100K Your Way can make such a difference to kids like Lina and families like ours."

 About Vision Australia